 At the present time, there is limited evidence demonstrating the benefit of clinically-assisted hydration in the management of delirium.
 (See also the section on ‘Non-pharmacological interventions for delirium prevention and treatment in adults with cancer’ for evidence regarding hydration and delirium prevention).

-In a multicentre prospective observational study with the primary objective of assessing the quality of life (QoL) of 161 patients with advanced abdominal cancer [74], 4/80 (5.3%) patients who received parenteral hydration of ≥ 1 L per day as per local guidelines developed hyperactive delirium (defined as ≥ 2/3 on the ‘psychomotor activity’ item of the MDAS) 48 h before death, compared with 13/56 (17.3%) (P = 0.009) receiving < 1 L per day.
+In a multicentre prospective observational study with the primary objective of assessing the quality of life (QoL) of 161 patients with advanced abdominal cancer [74], 4/80 (5.3%) patients who received parenteral hydration of ≥ 1 L per day, as per local guidelines, developed hyperactive delirium (defined as ≥ 2/3 on the ‘psychomotor activity’ item of the MDAS) 48 h before death, compared with 13/56 (17.3%) (P = 0.009) receiving < 1 L per day.
 Of note, patients receiving ‘large-volume’ hydration developed more bronchial secretions prior to death [74].
 Concerning cancer patients in the last days of life, it is not known whether the systematic hydration of the patient with delirium is beneficial [84].

 Recommendation: